 Non-Substantially Equivalent States

-With the passage of legislation in May 2014, Virgin Islands became the last jurisdiction to move from non-substantially equivalent status and be deemed substantially equivalent to the UAA.
+All 55 accountancy board jurisdictions are currently substantially equivalent.
 Should any jurisdiction adopt future legislation, rules or regulations which alter their licensing requirements in a manner that is not compliant with the UAA requirements (150 semester hours of education with accounting concentration, at least one year acceptable experience, and successful completion of the Uniform CPA Examination), that jurisdiction may be found to be non-substantially equivalent by NQAS.

 For more information or help with Substantial Equivalency, visit NASBA’s Accountancy Licensing Library.